 Davis City is a tiny city located in the state of Iowa.
 With a population of 181 people and just one neighborhood, Davis City is the 435th largest community in Iowa.
-Davis City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Davis City was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Davis City is generally considered to be a blue-collar town.
-41.58% of the Davis City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Davis City, you'll notice that it is more blue-collar than most other communities in America.
+41.58% of Davis City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Davis City is a city of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Davis City who work in food service (14.85%), management occupations (14.85%), and healthcare suport services (9.90%).

 Of important note, Davis City is also a city of artists.
 Davis City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Davis City’s character.